-Along with a copy of your tax return, you should keep any documents that are related to the income, deductions, or credits that you reported and claimed.
-This would include items like copies of your Forms W-2, Forms 1099, acknowledgment letters for charitable donations, and receipts for tax-deductible expenses.
+Keep any documents that are related to the income, deductions, or credits that you reported and claimed on your return, along with a copy of your tax return itself.
+These would include copies of your Forms W-2, 1099s, acknowledgment letters for charitable donations, and receipts for tax-deductible expenses.

-Self-employed persons should also keep copies of any accounting records, such as bank statements, profit, and loss statements, or a backup of their data from their accounting software.
+Self-employed persons should also keep copies of their accounting records, such as bank statements, profit and loss statements, or a backup of their data from accounting software.

-You might also want to keep any documents about real estate, business assets, stocks, bonds, or other assets you own for as long as you own them, then for another three years or longer after the asset is sold, depending on your state.
+You might also want to keep any documents about real estate, business assets, stocks, bonds, or other assets you own for as long as you own them, then for another three years or even longer after the asset is sold.
 You'll need these records for calculating cost basis and gain or loss for any capital gains tax.

-Keep copies of all documentation relating to your health care coverage and that of your dependents as well.
-There's no longer a tax penalty for not maintaining coverage, but all other requirements of the Affordable Care Act are still alive and well.
+Keep copies of all documentation relating to your health care coverage and that of your dependents.
+There's no longer a tax penalty for not maintaining coverage, but all other requirements of the Affordable Care Act remain in effect.

 When It's Time to Discard

-Make these final checks before you begin tossing out old tax and financial documents:
+Make a few final checks before you start tossing out old tax and financial documents.

 Always shred your old tax and financial documents.
-Don't just wad them up and toss them in the nearest trash can!
 You don't want anyone to be able to gain access to your identifying information.